RRVogel/HVAC_Controller_Monitor/README.md

 * I had to add a watchdog timer to the code because the monitor was locking up after hours to days of running.
 The EEPROM updates the settings on reboot.
 * If anyone can tell me why this is happening, I would be grateful, but It works fine as is.
 * I commented in the code fairly regularly, the rest is mostly printing the display and logging the data I want.
-* I log the data at 20 minute intervals when the system is running and at 20 seconds if it is.
+* I log the data at 20 minute intervals when the system is not running and at 20 seconds if it is.